Claims

 Harsh Soni

 16+ years in financial services.
 Former investment banker at Bank of America, Kotak Investment Banking, and SBICaps, and ex-CFO of slice.
-Principal Officer at NYVO Insurance - IRDAI Certified.
+Founder of NYVO and Principal Officer - IRDAI Certified.

 Ready to Simplify Your Insurance?

-Book a free 30-minute call with our experts.
-No pressure, no spam - just honest advice.
+Book a free 30-minute call with a salaried NYVO advisor.
+No pressure, no spam – just honest advice.